sileola/Deployment/New_Deployment.md

 Note: Help is a package manager for kubernetes just like we have apt, yarn etc. Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

 Next is to deploy to Kubernetes uaing helm chart.

+The publish.sh file helps to publish the content of the helm file

+NOTE: Always remeber to add the Github User Key to CircleCI to enable access to the project.